greenhas/ict302_fall24/content/posts/aggregation_kirkpatrick_sam.md

 Flipboard demonstrates content aggregation by collecting articles from different websites and presenting them in a magazine-like format.
 Users can personalize their experience by choosing topics of interest, which highlights the essence of aggregation: gathering and simplifying diverse content for easier consumption.

 ## Reference
-What is content aggregation?
-Steps, tools, and examples.
+Content Aggregation: Definition, steps, and examples.
 NewsData.io.
 (2021)